avimehenwal/avimehenwal.in/content/blog/yocto/index.md

 * means `10^24`
 * lets you write OS for newly devloped IoT device like washing machine

+SDK
+: A software development kit (SDK) is a collection of software development tools in one installable package
+* specific to a hardware platform and operating system combination

 ## How to configure device tree using yocto

 - dts file in linux-yocto recipe